stnolting/neoTRNG/README.md

 [NEORV32 RISC-V Processor](https://github.com/stnolting/neorv32), where the neoTRNG is implemented as a default processor SoC module.

+This is an ongoing research project.
+Feedback from the community (for example regarding any kind of optimization proposals) is highly appreciated! :wink:

-:warning: **WARNING! :warning: It is very likely that there will be at least _some_ cross correlations between signal activities from other parts of the FPGA or even chip-external events and the neoTRNG results.
+**:warning: WARNING! :warning:** It is very likely that there will be at least _some_ cross correlations between signal activities from other parts of the FPGA or even chip-external events and the neoTRNG results.
 Hence, there is no guarantee at all the neoTRNG provides _perfect_ or even _cryptographically secure_ random numbers!
-Furthermore, there is no tampering detection mechanism available yet to check the integrity of the provided random numbers!**
+Furthermore, there is no tampering detection mechanism available yet to check the integrity of the provided random numbers!

-:loudspeaker: This is an ongoing research project.
-Feedback from the community (for example regarding any kind of optimization proposals) is highly appreciated! :wink:

 **Key features**

 * [x] technology, vendor and platform agnostic - can be synthesized for any FPGA
 * [x] tiny hardware footprint (less than 100 LUTs)
-* [x] good throughput (for a TRNG)
+* [x] high throughput (for a TRNG)
 * [x] easy to use, simple integration

 [[back to top](#game_die-neoTRNG---V2)]